 Ocean acidification is a high priority research topic identified by OCB.
 The far-reaching effects of ocean acidification on marine biogeochemical cycles and biology, combined with the increasing interest in the topic both nationally and internationally, prompted the OCB-SSC to recommend the formation of an Ocean Acidification Subcommittee in 2008 to promote, plan, and coordinate collaborative, multidisciplinary research opportunities related to ocean acidification.
-For more information on the OCB OA Subcommittee, please download the OCB-OA Terms of Reference.
-For more information about national and international ocean acidification activities, please visit the OCB ocean acidification website.
+For more information on the OCB OA Subcommittee, please download the OCB-OA Charge and Terms of Reference.

 |Andreas Andersson||Scripps Inst. of Oceanography|